 6. Lack or Excess of Nutrients

 Without sufficient nutrients, avocado trees cannot feed their leaves and keep them alive.
 This leads to leaves curling, discoloring, and dropping.
 Blossoms and fruit can also drop.
 For best results, use high nitrogen or balanced fertilizer, or compost.
-Generally, compost is better as it also promotes good soil.
+Generally, compost is better as it also promotes healthy soil.

 Luckily, fertilizing avocado trees is a bit easier than some other fruit trees as they have the same needs as citrus trees.
 Because of this, you’ll often find citrus fertilizers that also have avocado trees on their label (see the image below).